wavebeem/bread-n-butter/README.md

 **EXPERIMENTAL: Do not use in production**

-# bread-n-butter (Bread 'n Butter)
+# bread-n-butter

-bread-n-butter (bnb) is a parser combinator library for TypeScript and JavaScript.
+bread-n-butter (bnb) is a parser combinator library for JavaScript and TypeScript.

 Read [the documentation](https://wavebeem-bread-n-butter.netlify.app/).